Healthy Peanut Butter Cups

 How to Store Healthy Peanut Butter Cups:

 I love keeping them in my refrigerator for a quick snack.
-They will keep in the fridge for up to 2 weeks and you can freeze them for up to 2 months as well.
+They will keep in the fridge for up to 2 weeks.

 More No- Bake Healthy-ish recipes: